mvgk06/data-structures-and-algorithms/README.md

 ## About

-This repository contains common data structures and algorithms implementations along with solutions to algorithmic problems.
+Implementation of data structures and algorithms along with solutions to algorithmic problems.